waittim/waittim.github.io/_posts/2019-09-09-world-series.md

 p_shortest
 ```

-Now we get the the shortest series length.
+Now we get the shortest series length.
 It should be 71.
 In that situation, the probability that the Braves win World Series is about 0.802.

 ### 4. What is the shortest series length so that P(Braves win World Series|P<sub>B</sub>= x) ≥ 0.8?
 This will be a figure (see below) with P<sub>B</sub> on the x-axis and series length is the y-axis.
-Now the P<sub>B</sub> is not defined again, so we should assume the x could be any number between 0.51 to 1.
+Now the P<sub>B</sub> has not defined again, so we should assume the x could be any number between 0.51 to 1.

-First, we need to generate the series of P<sub>B</sub> and a series to save the length results given different P<sub>B</sub>.
+First, we need to generate a series of P<sub>B</sub> and a series to save the length results given different P<sub>B</sub>.
 But the way, we also need a series of the possible series length we will test.
 Now the ceiling is 9999.
 If it's not enough, we can set a bigger limitation.
 ```{r}
 PBseries <- seq(0.51, 1, 0.01)
 length_record <- rep(NA, length(PBseries))